JeremySkinner/Phantom/readme.txt

-Spectre is a .NET build system written in C# and Boo.
+Phantom is a .NET build system written in C# and Boo.

 Command line options:

-spectre [-f filename] [-t] [-h] targets
+phantom [-f filename] [-t] [-h] targets

  -f  -file:file    Specifies the build file
  -h  -help[+-]     Prints the help message
  -t  -targets[+-]  Shows all the targets in the specified build file

-Running "spectre.exe" with no arguments will look for a file named "build.boo" in the current directory and execute a target named "default".
+Running "phantom.exe" with no arguments will look for a file named "build.boo" in the current directory and execute a target named "default".

 You can define targets in your build.boo using the "target" method.